RadGuild/scrypto-tutorial/README.md

 ## Setup

-In order to use the provided Cargo.toml files "as is" in the provided examples, create the 6 soft links as shown here from the directories in your current radixdlt-scrypto installation.
+In order to use the provided Cargo.toml files "as is" in the provided examples, create the 6 soft links as shown below in the directory just above the one that contains this README.md file.

 ```
 export scrypto_install=<your-radixdlt-scrypto-install-dir>
+cd ..
 ln -s $scrypto_install/radixdlt-scrypto/sbor .
 ln -s $scrypto_install/radixdlt-scrypto/sbor-derive .
 ln -s $scrypto_install/radixdlt-scrypto/radix-engine .